EliasAltrabsheh/Functional-Programming-Principles-in-Scala/README.md

 5) Week 5 : This week we dive into Lists, the most commonly-used data structure in Scala.

-6) After a deep-dive into Lists, this week we'll explore other data structures; vectors, maps, ranges, arrays, and more.
+6) Week 6 : After a deep-dive into Lists, this week we'll explore other data structures; vectors, maps, ranges, arrays, and more.
 We'll dive into Scala's powerful and flexible for-comprehensions for querying data.

+Assignment deatails are broken down in each week's folder.